-Your best friend doens't want to stay home while you have all the fun!
-With us they don't have to.
+Your best friend doesn't want to stay home while you have all the fun!

 Lots of people comment on how fun it must be to stand up paddle with my dog, Kharma, and it is!
 I have had the privilege of paddling with my cat, though he had a pretty specific personality and enjoyed being on the water and in it too!

 If you are animal lover like me and your best friend is furry, slobbery and has four legs-and if you are wanting to share an amazing experience and avoid the longing, guilt-inducing looks as you load up the board and paddle away from the beach- keep reading!

 Stand up paddling is an amazing activity to share with your furry friend, and with short period of introduction and patience, it can lead to a lifetime of wonderful memories together.

 My dog –daughter is a 9-year old black Labrador, and stand up paddling together hasn’t always been easy.
 When she was four we moved from Canada to Mexico and it was the first time she’d ever seen the ocean; suddenly my water-loving dog would not go in the water.
 Something about the waves crashing at the shore both intrigued and terrified her enough that she would run in the wet sand as the water went out and then run for drier ground as the waves came back.
 This leads me to the 1st of my 5 Puppy Paddle Points ( PPP)

 Be sensitive to your dogs likes and dislikes.
 Just because you are ready to jet out and seek whales or whitewater doesn’t mean that your dog is ready to do the same.
 With Kharma, I kept bringing her to the beach with me.
 I would play in the water and she would lay on the sand.
 Days lead to weeks, weeks lead to months and sometime later, I happened to pick up a coconut and throw it in the water , and suddenly she was after it.
 Once we had the water under control we had to introduce her to the board and being a good paddling buddy.